Technigo/project-auth/README.md

 ## To do

-- Clear the registration form when the user has registered successfully
+- Clear the registration form when the user has registered successfully DONE

 - Make sure user is logged out when clicking log out button - should not be able to see the user-page again by writing it in the url.
 User-page only to be reached throguh the login